baugetfa/hydroroot/README.rst

 The OpenAlea.HydroRoot package contains a root architecture simulation model coupled with a water and solute transport solver.
 It contains a pure hydraulic solver that is solved using resistance network analogy.
-It also contains a water and solute transport solver that is more complex and see the root as continuous medium.
+It also contains a water and solute transport solver that is more complex and see the root as a continuous medium.

 Example
 -------